 Students are strongly encouraged to contact those faculty they are interested in working with prior to submitting an application.

 Applications must be submitted to the University of Massachusetts Graduate School along with the application fee.
-The on-line application is through the SPIRE system.
+Click here for instructions on how to apply online.

 Applications received after the deadline will be considered as space allows.

 Applicants must submit the standard University of Massachusetts Application form for Graduate School, available online.

 Applicants should apply for either the MS or the PhD program.
 The Plant Biology Graduate Program does not have a MS/PhD track.

 Official transcripts, and two letters of reference must be provided.
 Submission of Graduate Record Examination (GRE) scores is not required.

 See this website for English language proficiency requirements for international student.

 We encourage you to use your personal statement to address the following components, as applicable.

 - Academic performance: This refers to your scholarship.
 Have you taken and succeeded in courses that provide the foundations for Plant Biology?
 Or in other related disciplines?
 Are there any circumstances that might have slowed or hindered your academic progress?